t4nz456/mojo-the-summoning/README.md

  - One test file has been started for you in `models/User.test.js`.
  - Continue to write unit tests which check that each of your models functions correctly.
+ - It is recommended to import into your test files from `models/index.js`.
- - Run the tests with `npm run test`
+ - Run the tests with `npm run test`.

 ## Define associations